 With Teams, users have two options for voice compatibility, a Microsoft Calling Plan or Direct Routing.
 A Microsoft Calling Plan allows users to make and manage phone calls with Microsoft’s built-in phone system.
-This makes Microsoft your carrier, though there are limitations.
-Also, many enterprise-level companies find that the costs just don’t make sense.
-This is where Direct Routing comes into play.
-Direct Routing allows organizations to connect Teams to their existing voice carrier as well as integrate necessary analog endpoints (like elevator phones and fax machines) into the Teams-based system.
+This makes Microsoft your carrier.

 Zoom is also voice compatible, but it doesn’t offer nearly as many options, especially when it comes to connecting to existing voice technology.
 Since Zoom is chiefly concerned with video conferencing, it’s not ideal for users looking to protect voice investments.

-This might be the most important feature of them all.
 Both Teams and Zoom offer free versions of their app.
 Customers unlock more features by paying for premium plans.
-For Zoom, this chiefly includes allowing higher number of participants in meetings and allowing a greater number of hosts on a single server.
+For Zoom, this chiefly includes allowing a higher number of participants in meetings and allowing a greater number of hosts on a single server.
 Teams’ premium tiers unlock more features not just within Teams, but within the entirety of the Microsoft Suite.
-This is even better for current Microsoft customers, who can leverage existing licenses in Teams.
+This is even better for current Microsoft customers who can leverage existing licenses in Teams.